parveenj/screenplay/_README.md

-# Personal by JekyllThemes.io – Instructions
+# Made by JekyllThemes.io – Instructions

 If you have any questions or feedback about the theme, don't hesitate to reach out to hello@jekyllthemes.io for 1-to-1 support direct from the developers.